 - Bounce rate- You can see the bounce rate of your site.

 - New vs. returning visitors report

-- Desktop, mobile, and tablets users stats.
+- Desktop, mobile, and tablet users stats.

 Apart from the above sections, you can add different types of tabs from the Publishers report and eCommerce report.

 In publishers report, you can add the below tabs to your dashboard

 - Top exit pages

 In the eCommerce report, you can add the below tabs to your MonsterInsights dashboard

 - Sessions to purchase

 By default, the MonsterInsights dashboard has a tabbed view but you can make it fullscreen mode.
 You just have to use the blue cursor to make it a full view.
 Please refer to the below snapshot.